vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 In light of this, I plan to skip jogging for at least a week and monitor the progress of my symptoms.

+## 2024-08-18 to 2024-08-23: break from jogging, strength exercises, breath holds, and (for the most part) hand gripper exercises

+For the period of 2024-08-18 to 2024-08-23, I took a break from jogging, strength exercises, breath holds, and most hand gripper exercises.
+I did do brief hand gripper closes.
+The goal of this break was to rest my abdominal muscles in light of the abdominal pain I experienced in the recent past.